Analysis | The dubious value of reading legislation out loud to near-empty rooms

 The effect was twofold.
 First, it meant that two clerks spent nearly 11 hours laboriously walking through the 628-page document.
 Second, it meant that the Senate wouldn’t do anything else over those 10-plus hours, which stretched from about 3:20 p.m. until just past 2 a.m.

-Johnson framed his decision as a desire that the public “know what’s in the bill,” though the actual intent was obvious to anyone familiar with Senate procedures: Delay the passage of something the opposition party didn’t have the votes to stop.
+Johnson framed his decision as a desire that the public “know what’s in the bill,” though the actual intent was obvious to anyone familiar with Senate procedures: delay the passage of something the opposition party didn’t have the votes to stop.
 (In an interview on Fox News on Friday, he made this point explicitly: Without the delay from reading the bill, there would have been “no time to really prepare decent amendments.”)

 But this was a surprisingly convincing argument, one offered repeatedly in response to an article I wrote about Johnson’s move.
 So it’s worth considering on the merits.
 Did Johnson’s procedural demand that the bill be read aloud actually enhance familiarity with its contents?